gitnyasha/deno-blog-app/README.md

 Deno Fresh framework is a full stack JavaScript web framework which you can use to build small and large scale web applications, it also support writting in TypeScript.
 Fresh framework does not provide a build step, the code that you write is the code that is run on the server.

-Web apps created with Fresh support server-side rendering (SSR), meaning all the HTML, CSS and JavaScript code is first generated on the server using Deno and delievered to the client as fully rendered HTML pages, this greatly reduce the time a page loads on the browser.
+Web apps created with Fresh support server-side rendering (SSR), meaning all the HTML, CSS and JavaScript code is first generated on the server and delievered to the client as fully rendered HTML pages, this greatly reduce the time a page loads on the browser.
+It uses [Preact]("https://preactjs.com") to render pages on both the server and client, depending on the specific component we need but most rendering is done on the server, the client renders small islands of interactivity.